Examples

 =strtoupper("this too")."\n"

-inerpolation quoted always eg #{'</>'}
+interpolation quoted always eg #{'</>'}

-%span='Note: '.substr('Ecomplicated php expression',1)
+%span='Note: '.substr('Ecomplicated php expression',1)HTML

-<span>this is an arbitary HTML expression </span> <span><> See how this gets quoted </span> <span><b>unquoted bold text</b> </span> <div>this works :-) THIS TOO inerpolation quoted always eg </> </div> <span>Note: complicated php expression </span>
+<span>this is an arbitrary HTML expression</span> <span><> See how this gets quoted</span> <span><b>unquoted bold text</b></span> <div>this works :-) THIS TOO interpolation quoted always eg </> </div> <span>Note: complicated php expression</span>

-this is an arbitary HTML expression
+this is an arbitrary HTML expression

 <> See how this gets quoted